GPocobelli/r-project-workflow/README.md

 ✔ Project directory has been created.
 ✔ .Rproj file has been created
 ✔ Project was created using renv.
-✔ renv was initialied.
+✔ renv was initialized.
 Please use `renv::snapshot()` after a package installation.
 ✔ _targets.R file has been created

 <br>